Printed on July 20, 2019, 11:05 am

 - English Language Learner (ELL) –A student who self-identifies on their admissions application that their primary language is not English or who is a foreign national, and who is in the process of actively acquiring English.

-- English as a Second Language (ESL) –Curricular interventions that support a student whose first language is not English and who would benefit from language support programs to improve academic performance in English due to challenges with reading, comprehension, speaking, and/or writing in English.
-This includes interventions for students for whom English will not literally be a second language as they already have competency in more than one language that is not English.
+- English for Speakers of Other Languages (ESOL) –Curricular interventions that support a student whose first language is not English and who would benefit from language support programs to improve academic performance in English due to challenges with reading, comprehension, speaking, and/or writing in English.

-- International Non-Immigrant Applicants and in-state applicants must meet admissions criteria in accordance with TBR Policy 2:03:00:00 (Admissions).
+- International non-immigrant applicants and in/out-of-state applicants must meet admissions criteria in accordance with TBR Policy 2.03.00.00 (Admissions).

-- Institutions identify placement scores for in-state applicants in accordance with TBR Guideline A-100 (Learning Support), by examination of transcripts showing successful completion of ENGL 1010, or by other comparable standardized examinations.
+- Institutions identify placement scores for in-state applicants in accordance with TBR Policy 2.03.00.02, by examination of transcripts showing successful completion of ENGL 1010, or by other comparable standardized examinations.

-- Based on an analysis of student success characteristics, staff and faculty may make referrals for ELL students to enroll in ESL supported courses as provided in TBR Policy 2:03:00:00.
+- Based on an analysis of student success characteristics, staff and faculty may make referrals for ELL students to enroll in ESL/ESOL supported courses as provided in TBR Policy 2.03.00.00.

-- Placement for English as a Second Language (ESL) Supported Courses
+- Placement for Speakers of Other Languages Supported Courses

 - International applicants who have placement scores above the minimum level determined by the institution shall enroll in college-level English courses.

-- In-State applicants who have placement scores above the minimum level determined in the A-100 Guideline or who have successful completed ENGL 1010, shall enroll in college-level English courses.
+- In-State applicants who have placement scores above the minimum level determined in this policy or who have successfully completed ENGL 1010, shall enroll in college-level English courses.
+See Exhibit 1 and 2 for recognized placement exams and cut scores.

-- Institutions should provide English Language Learners who test below minimum cut scores ESL enhanced co-requisite English courses.
+- Institutions shall provide English Language Learners who test below minimum cut scores ESL/ESOL enhanced co-requisite English courses.

-- ESL enhanced courses may be provided in two co-requisite formats:
+- ELL/ESOL enhanced courses may be provided in two co-requisite formats:

 - ENGL 1010/ENGL 1020 with a supplemental instruction focused on providing ESL.
 Supplemental instruction focuses on English for Academic Purpose (EAP), which includes training in academic reading, writing, presenting and note-taking.

-- ESL enhanced ENGL 1010/ENGL 1020.
-In addition to the curriculum of the English course, content on English for Academic Purpose (EAP), which includes training in academic reading, writing, presenting and note-taking, is also provided.
+- ELL/ESOL enhanced ENGL 1010/ENGL 1020.
+In addition to the curriculum of the English course, content on English for Academic Purpose (EAP), which includes training in academic reading, writing, presenting and note- taking, is also provided.

 - Students may have the option to sign a waiver to opt-out and enroll in college level English courses.

-- At such time as the English Language Learner who was enrolled in ESL enhanced co-requisite English courses successfully completes ENGL 1010/ENGL 1020, they shall have met the requirement for college-level English.
+- At such time as the English Language Learner who was enrolled in ESOL enhanced co- requisite English courses successfully completes ENGL 1010/ENGL 1020, they shall have met the requirement for college-level English.

 T.C.A. § 49-8-203